Welcome to our FAQ & Tips page!

 The selection process is categorized in three stages.

-The Final Round is a Skype interview where we will be testing your speaking skills.
-The grading team will then go under deliberation to determine the delegates for the Summit.
+The Final Round is an In-Person/Skype video interview where we will be testing your critical thinking and speaking skills.
+The grading team will go under deliberation to determine the top 2 delegates to represent Indonesia.

 15. In the event of an unsuccessful application, how can I still contribute to the discussion?